 Chuck-a-Bucka

-The time when a self-proclaimed nightmare which had left a rather deep impression, kept on following me in my childish dreams with a fairly constant frequency.
-In its own perception, it was very realistic, albeit in black and white.
+The time when a self-proclaimed nightmare had left a rather deep impression, which kept on stalking me in my childish dreams with a fair regularity.
+In its own perception, it was a realistic vision in black and white.

-Then, the door behind slams shut with a resonating bang and immediately clumps of darkness lurking in corners like swarming worms, pulsating and multiplying, crawl right into the center of the room, forming the mouth of a huge black funnel.
+The door behind slams shut with a resonating bang and clumps of darkness like swarming worms, pulsating and multiplying,immediately lurk out of corners crawling into the center of the room, forming the mouth of a whirling black funnel.

-I turn around with an intention to run, run as fast as I can, away from this place, but I can't!
-Every movement takes a great effort, the body refuses to obey, while the old green rug on which I’m standing, slowly and inexorably pulls me into the abyss of the resulting darkness, imbibing all what’s left of my screams and cries.
+I turn around with an intention to run, run as fast as I can, away from here, but I can't!
+Every move takes a great effort, the body refuses to obey, while the old green rug which I’m standing on, is slowly and inexorably pulling me into the abyss of the resulted emptiness, imbibing all what’s left of my screams and cries.

-From a black funnel in the middle of the room, the silhouette of a bipedal upright creature fluidly materializes itself in front of me.
-Intertwined with edgy twists it slowly approaches itself in my direction, hissing: Chakha-Bakha!
+The silhouette of a bipedal upright creature fluidly materializes itself in front of me, straight out of the black orb in the middle of the room.
+Intertwined with edgy twists it slowly approaches itself in my direction, hissing: Tshackha-Bakhah!

-Abruptly, the expanding volumes of void inflate into the eternity of darkness.
-I fall to the ground to crawl away, like in slow motion.
-I feel as if someone, or something with more like stabbing blows, first grabs me by the legs, the body, shoulders and arms.
+Abruptly, the expanding volumes of void inflate until the inversion.
+I fall on the ground and crawl away, like in slow motion, feeling as if someone, or something which feels like stabbing blows, first grabs me by the legs, the body, shoulders and arms.
 Each such thrusting "touch" throws a fever leaving notch …

 It always woke me up in cold sweat in the dead of the night.

 Baba Mania is gracious and godlike.
 I remember her in a gaudy calico dress with chaotic drop-shaped patterns, resembling Paramecium caudatum.
-Her silver-gray hair stuffed with hairpins forms curls on her head covered with a blue synthetic babushka with red ornaments.
-On her pale face rest brown horn-rimmed glasses and a large mole on her left cheek looks like a blueberry.
-She holds a carved polished cane.
-Her legs hurt a lot and sometimes her memory disappears.
-Shuffling pace can be heard either in the kitchen, on the balcony, or in the corridor.
+Her silver-gray hair is stuffed with hairpins, forming curls on her head covered with a blue synthetic babushka with red ornaments.
+On her pale face rest brown horn-rimmed glasses.
+A large mole on her left cheek resembles a blueberry.
+She holds to a carved polished cane.
+Her legs hurt a lot and sometimes her memory leaves her.
+Her shuffling pace can be heard either in the kitchen, on the balcony, or in the corridor.
 She speaks Ukrainian vernacular, helps around the house and looks after me.
 One day, waking up late at night, when my parents and sister were asleep, for some reason I went to Grandma's bedroom.

 It was a bright, moonlit, calm night.
-Outside the window, disturbed by a slight breeze, the trees rustled with foliage.
-The light of the yellow, full moon in the sky fell on the sofa on which my grandmother was sitting.
+Outside the window the trees rustle their foliage, disturbed by a slight breeze.
+The light of the yellow, full moon in the sky falls on the sofa where my grandmother was sitting.
 To my surprise, she wasn't sleeping either.

 - You no sleep… why? - she asked.